hunainasif/hunainasif/README.md

 ## About Me

-I am a passionate Full Stack Developer from Pakistan with expertise in various technologies.
+I am a passionate Full Stack javaScript developer with expertise in various technologies.
 I love building web applications and exploring new trends in the tech world.
-With a strong foundation in HTML5, CSS3, and JavaScript, I thrive in creating dynamic and interactive user experiences.
+With a strong foundation in HTML5, CSS3, JavaScript, and different open-source frameworks & libraries .
+I thrive in creating dynamic and interactive user experiences.
 I specialize in using React.js for front-end development and Node.js, Express.js, and MongoDB for back-end development.
 I have hands-on experience with SQL databases like MySQL and also working with TypeScript for type-safe development.

 ## My Skills